lazyeights/information-systems/en/02-information-systems/02-the-information-system.md

 [^trauth2]: See, e.g., Eileen M. Trauth et al, Information Literacy: An Introduction to Infromation Systems (1st Ed.
 1991) at 87 (listing several information processing tools).

 [^enfish]: Enfish, LLC v.
 Microsoft Corp., No. 2:12-CV-07360-MRP, 2014 WL 5661456 (C.D.
 Cal.
 Nov.
-3, 2014) (noting "[f]or millennia, humans have used tables to store information." and citing Martin Campbell–Kelly et al., The History of Mathematical Tables: From Sumer to Spreadsheets 19 (Oxford 2003), for showing an example of ancient Mesopotamian table for year 1295 B.C.).
+3, 2014) (noting "[f]or millennia, humans have used tables to store information." and citing Martin Campbell-Kelly et al., The History of Mathematical Tables: From Sumer to Spreadsheets 19 (Oxford 2003), for showing an example of ancient Mesopotamian table for year 1295 B.C.).

 [^phillips]: Heather Phillips, The Great Library of Alexandria?, Library Philosophy and Practice (Aug.
 2010) (http://unllib.unl.edu/LPP/^phillips.htm)